 - Students are eligible to earn academic units toward graduation during the internships in addition to receiving the stipend from the SGJP.
 Units do cost money, but if you enroll in at least three units over the summer, you can qualify for loans.

 - Completed one-year of legal education at Pepperdine;

 - Passionate about Global Justice & Human Rights;

 - Able and willing to travel to the developing world;

 - International travel experience preferred, but not required.

 Can I do both the internship and Pepperdine's London Program?

 Absolutely.
 Many students have done both, as our London Program begins in mid-August.

 How many positions are available?

 The number for internships in each location varies.
-In total, the GJP sends about 20-25 students abroad each summer.
+In total, the SGJP sends about 20-25 students abroad each summer.